-Textile Exchange’s Biosynthetics Working Group kicked off in 2016, and the inaugural in-person meeting in Hamburg attracted much interest from attendees wanting to learn more about this emerging area.
+Textile Exchange’s Biosynthetics Round Table kicked off in 2016, and the inaugural in-person meeting in Hamburg attracted much interest from attendees wanting to learn more about this emerging area.
 Biosynthetics form part of Textile Exchange’s portfolio of preferred fiber and materials (PFMs) due to their production from either partial or 100% renewable feedstocks/raw materials.

 ★ OUR VISION

 The vision is for a future where material choices work in harmony with the environment, without compromising aesthetics or performance.

 To create a framework, network and business case on which the industry has the knowledge, confidence and supply chain connections to collectively move from fossil to renewable biobased resources, with use of 100% renewable materials, resulting in substantial reductions in climate change impacts.

 ROUND TABLE TIME LINE

 - Initial Working Group formed

 - Biosynthetics Round Table (Hamburg)

 - Supply chain mapping*